 The funds will then be deposited into your account shortly after.

-How To Become A Member Of A Credit Union?
+How To Become A Member Of A Credit Union

-| Identification | You’ll be required to provide certain pieces of ID that are current and not expired, such as: – Social insurance number (SIN) – Driver’s license – Passport – Permanent Canadian resident card Citizenship certificate |
+You’ll be required to provide certain pieces of ID that are current and not expired, such as:

-| Fee | You may be required to pay a small upfront fee to your credit union that will be put toward investment in shares in order to become a member-owner.
-This allows you to vote on issues that affect the credit union and even in the election of the credit union’s board of directors. |
+You may be required to pay a small upfront fee to your credit union that will be put toward investment in shares in order to become a member-owner.
+This allows you to vote on issues that affect the credit union and even in the election of the credit union’s board of directors.

-| Personalized Cheque | A personal cheque from a Canadian financial institution will be payable to the credit union that includes your full name, address, and account details. |
+A personal cheque from a Canadian financial institution payable to the credit union that includes your full name, address, and account details.

-| Age Of Majority | You must be at least the age of majority in your province to apply for membership at a credit union. |
+You’ll need to be a resident of the province where the credit union is located.
+You must be at least the age of majority in your province to apply for membership at a credit union.

 Member Requirements For Popular Credit Unions In Canada